ninenines/cowboy/ROADMAP.md

     Cowboy.
 The server code should be reviewed and tested to ensure compatibility with remaining HTTP/1.0 products.

-*   HTTP 100 Continue support.

-    Tools like curl expect a 100 Continue before sending a request body by default.

 *   Complete the work on Websockets.

     Now that the Autobahn test suite is available (make inttests),